 I’ve been tinkering with this recipe for the past couple of months to make the best possible low carb chocolate chip cookies.
 This current recipe has a proportion of ingredients that yields a great cookie dough that can hold densely packed chocolate, with a taste, appearance, and texture similar to that of flour cookies.
 Compared to an earlier version of these cookies, one of the main changes was adding a small amount of unsweetened almond milk, which yields a more moist dough.

-I use powdered erythritol for all of my low carb baking, most recently when making low carb pumpkin cheesecake bars.
+I use powdered erythritol for all of my low carb baking, most recently when making low carb pumpkin cheesecake bars and keto peanut butter cups.
 Erythritol is a sweetener that doesn’t affect blood sugar or insulin, and your body is unable to digest it, making it ideal for anyone doing low carb or keto baking.
 If you substitute it with another sweetener, note that erythritol is only about 70% as sweet as table sugar, so you’ll need to adjust the amount of sweetener for the same effect.

 I buy granulated erythritol online and then use my Nutribullet to pulverize the granules into very fine powder.
 I find that the powdered version is more easily absorbed into mixtures and batters for baking.
 You can also buy powdered erythritol directly under the brand name Swerve, but note that Swerve is a 1:1 replacement for table sugar unlike pure erythritol, so you’ll need to adjust the amount used as appropriate.